Zaria Quds Day massacres

-Zaria Quds massacres (or Zaria Quds massacres) refers to an incident on 25 July 2014, when the Nigerian Army opened fire on members of the Islamic Movement who were taking part in Quds day rallies, and killed 35 people, including three sons of Ibrahim Zakzaky, leader of the movement.
+Zaria Quds Day massacres (or Zaria Quds massacres) refers to an incident on 25 July 2014, when the Nigerian Army opened fire on members of the Islamic Movement who were taking part in Quds day rallies, and killed 35 people, including three sons of Ibrahim Zakzaky, leader of the movement.
 The Islamic Movement and Islamic Human Rights Commission claimed that Nigerian government's ties with Israel were responsible for the attacks on the pro-Palestinian group.

 Course of events

 The incident occurred barely three days after twin bomb attacks had taken place in Kaduna State.
 According to eyewitnesses, the demonstrators approached a military checkpoint, where they were ordered by soldiers to take another route.
 The demonstrators rebuffed the order and a standoff ensued.
 Soldiers then fired warning shots in an attempt to scare the protesters, but the protesters surged forward and threw rocks at the soldiers.
 As a result, the soldiers opened fire.